saidvandeklundert/learn/_posts/2021-08-15-rust-option-and-result.md

 ![ID unwrap](/assets/img/ide_unwrap.png "ID unwrap"){:height="80%" width="80%"}
 {: refdef}

-In case you are using VScode, another nice thing to know is that simulteounously pressing Ctrl + left mouse button can oftentimes take you to the source code.
+In case you are using VScode, something that is nice to know is that simulteounously pressing Ctrl + left mouse button can take you to the source code.
 In this case, it takes us to the place in `option.rs` where unwrap is defined:
 ```rust
 pub const fn unwrap(self) -> T {
     match self {